sierret/AI-ML-Sentiment-Indicator/README.md

 Classification Report(precision,recall,f1-score,support)
 Confusion Matrix

 Note: There are two versions, one based around scikit-learn and the other pyspark.
-Pyspark version uses scikit-learn[for now] for metrics only; no core model-training usage. scikit-learn version is independent of pyspark.
+Pyspark version uses scikit-learn[for now] for metrics only; no core model-training usage AND is currently a WIP. scikit-learn version is functional and independent of pyspark.
+This is because Pyshark does not offer TFIDF vectorization out-of-the-box.
+Thus, I am currently implementing the functionality myself, intending to use the HashTF and IDF algorithms separately and sequentially to achieve the TFIDF.

 Requires:
 scikit-learn